yandex-cloud/docs/en/_includes/storage/create-bucket.md

    1. On the bucket creation page:
       1. Enter the bucket name, following the [naming guidelines](../../storage/concepts/bucket.md#naming).

          By default, a bucket with a dot in the name is only available over HTTP.
-To provide HTTPS support for your bucket, [upload your own security certificate](../../storage/operations/hosting/certificate.md) to {{ objstorage-name }}.
+To provide HTTPS support for your bucket, [upload your own security certificate](../../storage/operations/hosting/certificate.md) to{{ objstorage-name }} .

       1. If necessary, limit the maximum bucket size.